 Bio

-I'm a founder shaped by production systems, and I believe AI progress will come from efficiency, robustness, and specialized edge models—not ever-larger models.
+I lead technical strategy, systems architecture, and end-to-end delivery from prototype to deployed product.
+I believe AI progress will come from efficiency, robustness, and specialized models—not ever-larger architectures.

 My Work & Research

 This perspective is grounded in production reality.
-Before my current work, I built and deployed edge ML and computer vision systems for industrial customers at a YC-backed company, where robustness and uptime mattered more than leaderboard metrics.
-As a founder and CTO, I continue to operate at the boundary between research and deployment, using real systems to pressure-test ideas.
+I built and deployed edge ML and computer vision systems for industrial customers at a YC-backed company, where robustness and uptime mattered more than leaderboard metrics.
+I designed RLHF evaluation pipelines at Anthropic for Claude, and now as a founder and CTO, I operate at the boundary between research and deployment, using real systems to pressure-test ideas.
 The goal is not theoretical elegance, but architectures and software stacks that actually survive in the field—where efficiency, reliability, and long-term deployability are non-negotiable.

 My Background

 Outside of work, I write regularly—blogs and social posts on X and Instagram—sharing thoughts on the industry, art, poetry, and life.
-I was a founding member, donor, and volunteer with NUST Animal Rescue.
-I also have a deep appreciation for music and the arts; they keep me grounded and remind me there is more to the human experience than the systems we build.
+I co-founded the NUST Stray Animals Club and served as General Secretary, organizing healthcare drives, fundraisers, and shelter operations.
+I was also an Event Organizer at the NUST Science Society for the flagship annual science event.
+I have a deep appreciation for music and the arts; they keep me grounded and remind me there is more to the human experience than the systems we build.